top of page

 • Fragrance oils or essential oils: Choose skin-safe scents.

-• Colorants: Soap dyes, mica powders, or natural colorants like turmeric.
+• Colourants: Soap dyes, mica powders, or natural colourants like turmeric.

 • Additives: Oatmeal, dried flowers, herbs, or exfoliants.